 - Cover and let rise another 45 minutes or so until it's light and fuffy looking (exact proofing timing for challah will depend on environmental conditions.)
 Meanwhile, pre-heat the oven to 350 degrees F.

-- Whisk the last egg yolk with 1/2 tablespoon of water and brush generously all over the challah (I do two coats, you can top with sesame seeds or sprinkles or whatever!) and bake for 35 minutes or until golden brown.
+- Whisk the last egg yolk with 1/2 tablespoon of water and brush generously all over the challah (I do two coats, you can top with sesame seeds or sprinkles or whatever!) and bake for about 30 minutes or until golden brown.
 Tent the challah with foil if it starts to brown too much on the top.

 YUM YUM YUM!!!!!
 Nothing like a little challah to go with my butter :).
 You continue to outshine every generation of the family.
 I want to wrap my flapping arms around you and give you a big hug!